Trekkers during Everest Base Camp Trek

 1. There are two trekking seasons for Everest Base Camp

-Trekking to Everest Base Camp is possible throughout the year.
+Trekking to Everest Base Camp is possible year-round.
 However, the best trek times are autumn (September, October, and November) and spring (March, April, and May).
 During these seasons, you can enjoy clear skies and excellent views of the mountains due to the sunny weather and warm temperatures.

-While trekking during the winter is also possible, you should be prepared for freezing temperatures that can drop as low as -20 degrees Celsius in Everest Base Camp and Gorekshep.
+While winter trekking is possible, you should be prepared for freezing temperatures that can drop to -20 degrees Celsius at Everest Base Camp and Gorekshep.
 Additionally, trekking trails may be covered by snow, making them more challenging to navigate.

 The summer season is an ideal time for botanists to visit, as the blooming greenery and wildflowers add a beautiful touch to the scenery.
 However, you may encounter some challenges, such as slippery trails and leeches in the lower parts of the trek.